-In this hyper-competitive business atmosphere with an incredibly high failure rate (some studies claim this number is as high as 97%), online brands are on a constant quest to stand out.
+In this hyper-competitive business atmosphere, with an incredibly high failure rate (some studies claim this number is as high as 97%), online brands are constantly on a quest to stand out.

-Generally speaking, when it comes to ecommerce, copy and on-page content tends to take a backseat to aesthetics and UX-friendly design and layouts.
+Generally speaking, regarding e-commerce, copy and on-page content tend to take a backseat to aesthetics and UX-friendly design and layouts.
 However, if you’ve got the right brains behind the keyboard, content can be one of your most powerful weapons in converting visitors and getting them to open their wallets.
-A BigCommerce study found that content marketing contributes to over 75% of ecommerce revenue, directly or indirectly at major online stores.
+A BigCommerce study found that content marketing contributes to over 75% of e-commerce revenue, directly or indirectly, at major online stores.

 Image Source: BigCommerce.com

 Indeed, investing in content creation and marketing is one of the smartest decisions you can make for your online business.
-Here are a few ideas to think about when tackling your strategy for the year ahead.
+Here are a few ideas to consider when tackling your strategy for the year ahead.

-Building an authentic brand voice from the ground up, especially in the ecommerce world, is a very intricate task.
+Building an authentic brand voice from the ground up is intricate, especially in the e-commerce world.
 On the website, written words are the primary vehicle for showcasing your brand voice, tone, and values.
 This is how people begin to trust and relate to your messaging.
-A big mistake to avoid early on is getting in the mindset that you will just get the basic text on the page, then tweak it later.
+A big mistake to avoid early on is getting in the mindset that you will just get the basic text on the page and then tweak it later.

-Keep in mind, establishing a memorable brand involves a meaningful correlation between words and visual effects.
-That said, the copywriting and design processes need to be on the same page during the initial creative stages.
+Remember that establishing a memorable brand involves a meaningful correlation between words and visual effects.
+That said, the copywriting and design processes must be on the same page during the initial creative stages.

-For instance, your brand might need to have a bold, but not overconfident aura to it.
-Or, you might need to be cheeky, but not disrespectful or offensive.
-Most importantly, the copy – be it a product description, email, or social media post – needs to be able to differentiate you from every other business working towards similar goals.
+For instance, your brand might need a bold but not overconfident aura.
+Or, you might need to be cheeky but not disrespectful or offensive.
+Most importantly, the copy – a product description, email, or social media post – must differentiate you from every other business working towards similar goals.

 British fashion brand Missguided does this beautifully, projecting itself as “forward thinking” and “inspired by real life.”
-The tone on their site, emails, and social networks are chatty and colloquial, the brand is constantly projecting a kooky and rebellious personality.
+The tone on their site, emails, and social networks is chatty and colloquial, and the brand constantly projects a kooky and rebellious personality.

 Image Source: Missguided.co.uk

-The Small Business Marketing Report stresses the importance of content on an ecommerce site that is focused on selling products.
+The Small Business Marketing Report stresses the importance of content on an e-commerce site focused on selling products.
 “In a crowded market, having a website that simply serves as a brochure is no longer competitive,” says the report.
-While blogs on ecommerce sites are intended to provide valuable information and reviews of various products, along with use cases, the business goal of converting readers to customers remains.
+While blogs on e-commerce sites are intended to provide valuable information and reviews of various products, along with use cases, the business goal of converting readers to customers remains.

-The solution is headless ecommerce, which essentially “decouples” the presentation layer of the platform from the commerce functionality, giving retailers more legroom to serve rich brand experiences via digital content.
-If you’re looking to publish content that is personalized via AI-based tools, that changes dynamically across multiple devices and platforms, new-age CMSs such as Contentful or Vue will do the trick.
+The solution is headless e-commerce, which essentially “decouples” the platform’s presentation layer from the commerce functionality, giving retailers more legroom to serve rich brand experiences via digital content.
+If you’re looking to publish content that is personalized via AI-based tools and changes dynamically across multiple devices and platforms, new-age CMSs such as Contentful or Vue will do the trick.

-One of the best uses of headless ecommerce for retail brands is that it enables them to create satellite content presences, microsites, campaign-specific mini-sites, or even progressive web apps (PWA) for mobile, with top-of-the-funnel (TOFU) content that increase brand awareness, engagement, or even build a critical mass of web traffic – all of which indirectly aid in selling.
+One of the best uses of headless e-commerce for retail brands is that it enables them to create satellite content presences, microsites, campaign-specific mini-sites, or even progressive web apps (PWA) for mobile with top-of-the-funnel (TOFU) content that increases brand awareness, engagement, or even builds a critical mass of web traffic—all of which indirectly aid in selling.

-A good example of a micro-site that features a successful content series (in a specific format – video in this case) for an ecommerce brand is Will It Blend? by Blendtec, the blender and mixer maker that gained fame for their mind-blending video of blending an iPhone.
+A good example of a micro-site that features a successful content series (in a specific format—video in this case) for an e-commerce brand is Will It Blend? by Blendtec, the blender and mixer maker that gained fame for its mind-blending video of blending an iPhone.

 Building on the success of that video, they created a whole site just to showcase more brain-blending videos of the “Don’t try this at home” variety.
 And yes, it all serves to feed their marketing funnel, thanks to prominent “Our Blenders” links and other UX elements on the site.